civa/daxchain/README.md

 TomoChain relies on a system of 150 Masternodes with a Proof of Stake Voting consensus that can support near-zero fee, and 2-second transaction confirmation times.
 Security, stability, and chain finality are guaranteed via novel techniques such as double validation, staking via smart-contracts, and "true" randomization processes.

-Tomochain supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
+Daxchain supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
-New scaling techniques such as sharding, private-chain generation, and hardware integration will be continuously researched and incorporated into Tomochain's masternode architecture.
+New scaling techniques such as sharding, private-chain generation, and hardware integration will be continuously researched and incorporated into Daxchain's masternode architecture.
 This architecture will be an ideal scalable smart-contract public blockchain for decentralized apps, token issuances, and token integrations for small and big businesses.

 More details can be found at our [technical white paper](https://tomochain.com/docs/technical-whitepaper---1.0.pdf)